FelixWodaczek/dii-molecular-systems/README.md

     Alternatively, you can perform feature selection on your own by executing the middle cells.
 - `build_bp_inputfile.py` allows for automatic creation of input files from calculated weights.
     It is not cleanly written so use at your own risk.

-### CLN025 and Gaussian_random_variables_and_monomials
-- Download all data files and folders from OSF and copy the missing large data files into the corresponding folder of this project.
-- You can choose to use pre-calculated results for the plots or do the calculations.
-They may take several hours.
-- Ignore warning messages about maxk.
-The DADApy project is under active development and you may chose to use newer versions instead of the here specified release 0.3.2.